publiclab/publiclab-archive/notes/eustatic/12-17-2020/on-the-need-to-answer-multiple-questions-at-once-in-the-us-gulf-coast.md

 ---
-title: "On the need to answer multiple questions at once in the US Gulf Coast"\ntagnames: 'gulf-coast, air-quality, barnstar:basic, zoom:16, lat:29.953744, lon:-90.073642'
+title: "On the need to answer multiple questions at once in the US Gulf Coast"

+tagnames: 'gulf-coast, air-quality, barnstar:basic, zoom:16, lat:29.953744, lon:-90.073642'
 author: eustatic
 path: /12-17-2020/on-the-need-to-answer-multiple-questions-at-once-in-the-us-gulf-coast.md
 nid: 25288